An infinite-dimensional approach to path-dependent Kolmogorov equations: The Kolmogorov equation

 \section{The Kolmogorov equation}

-In this and the following section we introduce and solve the backward Kolmogorov equation in our infinite-dimensional setting.
-The relation between the results we shall show and the finite-dimensional path-dependent SDE we started from will be investigated in section \ref{sec:comparison}.\\ Suppose for a moment we are working in a standard Hilbert-space setting, that is, in a space $\sH=\bR\times H$ where $H$ is a Hilbert space.
-Then (see again \cite{DPZrosso}) the backward Kolmogorov equation, for the unknown {${u:[0,T]\times\sH\to\bR}$}, is
+In this and the following two sections, we introduce and solve the backward Kolmogorov equation in our infinite-dimensional setting.
+The relation between the results we shall show and the finite-dimensional path-dependent SDE we started from will be investigated in Section~\ref {seccomparison}.

+Suppose for a moment we are working in a standard Hilbert-space setting, that is, in a space $\sH=\bR^d\times H$ where $H$ is a Hilbert space.
+Then [see again \citet{DPZrosso}] the backward Kolmogorov equation, for the unknown $u:[0,T]\times\sH\to\bR$, is

-where $\Phi$ is a given final condition and $Du$, $D^2u$ represent the first and second Fréchet derivatives with respect to the variable $y$.
+where $\Phi$ is a given terminal condition and $Du$, $D^2u$ represent the first and second Fr\'echet differentials with respect to the variable $y$.
 Its solution, under suitable hypothesis on $A$, $B$, $\Sigma$ and $\Phi$, is given by